embEDUx/documentation/src/background/implementation/repositories-and-branches.md

-# Specification - Repositories and Branches
+# Implementation - Repositories and Branches
 **(work in progress)**

-This is the specification that has been worked out according to the [design on repositories and branches](../design/repositories-and-branches.md).
+This is the specification that has been worked out according to the [design on repositories and branches](../design/repositories.md).

 ## Textual Specification
 The five repositories form the base structure which allows an independent